Text Link

 Lorem ipsum dolor sit amet, consectetur adipiscing elit.
 Suspendisse varius enim in eros elementum tristique.
 Duis cursus, mi quis viverra ornare, eros dolor interdum nulla, ut commodo diam libero vitae erat.
 Aenean faucibus nibh et justo cursus id rutrum lorem imperdiet.
 Nunc ut sem vitae risus tristique posuere.

 Bulimia nervosa (BN) is a serious eating disorder that can have numerous medical complications if left untreated.
-Perhaps one of the most alarming of these for the person suffering from the eating disorder is the appearance of blood after self-induced vomiting.
+Perhaps one of the most alarming of these is the appearance of blood after self-induced vomiting.

 Last updated on